guard/guard-nanoc/README.md

     $ bundle exec guard

-Whenever you change a file in the nanoc site directory now, the site will be recompiled!
+Whenever you change a file in the Nanoc site directory now, the site will be recompiled!

 ### Viewing pages

-To see the site:
+To see the site, run the following:

     $ bundle exec nanoc view

-And visit `localhost:3000` in browser, in rare cases `3000` might be a higher number, it is displayed after running `nanoc view` on the end of the message as `port=3000`.
+Now you can visit `http://localhost:3000` in browser.
+(In some cases, the port number might not be `3000`; check what `nanoc view` prints to find out the actual port number.)

-For best results keep both `guard` and `nanoc view` running at the same time (in separate shell windows/tabs).
+For best results, keep both `guard` and `nanoc view` running at the same time, either in separate windows/tabs, or with screen/tmux.

-After edditing and saving a file `guard` will recompile required pages, it is required to reload the page in browser so the new content can be served by `nanoc view`.
+After edditing and saving a file, `guard` will recompile the site, but it is necessary to reload the page in the browser in order to see the new content that is served by `nanoc view`.